Evaluate Early Retirement Offer

 You may know that your monthly Social Security benefit is increased the longer you delay beginning your benefit.
 But, that requires you to very likely draw down on your retirement savings more early on in retirement.

-So, not only is it important to known which Social Security strategy gets you the most money in total, but also which options fits best with your retirement plan.
+Not only is it important to known which Social Security strategy gets you the most money in total, but also which options fits best with your retirement plan.

 If you are evaluating the early retirement offer on your own, you can start by using the Social Security Administration’s Benefits Estimator.